Getting started

 Installation

 Agrume is agnostic.
 This means that you can use it with the stack of your choice.
-However, for now we only provide a Vite plugin.
+We provide plugins for the following tools:

 import { defineConfig } from 'vite'